-- F-1 visa international students must have the second page of their I-20 form signed
+- F-1 visa international students must have a valid signature in the Travel Endorsement

-by a university DSO before traveling outside of the United States.
+section on page 2 of your I-20 form by a university DSO before traveling outside of

 - The signature date on your I-20 is valid for only one year of travel; check to make sure the signature is and will be valid upon return.
 It is recommended that there is at least 30 days between your anticipated re-entry and expiration of travel signature in case of any changes while out of the country.